-Our primary motivation is providing quality products and services to our members.
+At Caisse Alliance (the Caisse), our primary motivation is providing quality products and services to our members.
 We are committed to ensuring that our members are completely satisfied with the level of services they receive.

 The Code recognizes the best practice principles we pledge to follow for soliciting, promoting, advertising, marketing, selling, or distributing our products or services.
 The Code demonstrates our commitment to the fair treatment of all those who use our services.
 We believe in fair sales practices, comprehensive access to banking services, transparency and openness, and a reasonable approach to settling complaints.
 Individuals are entitled to the best possible care of their financial interests.
 We respect all our provincial regulatory obligations, and continually practice absolute excellence in consumer protection.
 Our best practices can be summarized in five key principles: